 The International Business Institute (IBI) is a cooperative program involving colleges and universities of the CCCU.
 It is designed to give students in economics and business a distinctive opportunity for a term of study in the international dimension in these fields.
-See the Professor George Watts for details.
+See the Office of the Registrar for details.